 Season 1 of The Mandalorian concluded in December 2019 with an impressive finale that set the stage for more adventures to come for the show’s titular bounty hunter and his diminutive, green traveling partner.
+After significant commercial and cultural success, the critics chimed in to the tune of a whopping 15 Emmy nominations for the new series, including Outstanding Drama Series.
 Disney confirmed that a second season is on the way, and we have plenty of news about the next season.
 Here’s everything we know about season 2 of The Mandalorian so far.

 (Note: This article contains references to plot points from season 1, so consider this a spoiler warning.)

 Multiple characters from Star Wars: The Clone Wars are expected to appear in the second season of The Mandalorian.